Periodic Trends of Alkali Metals

 All the alkali metals give characteristic flame coloration due to the easy excitation of outermost electrons.

-- Lithium produces crimson color
+- Lithium produces a crimson color

 - Sodium produces a yellow color